MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/prettier/cli.md

 ### Default

-The default behavior will recommended changes.
+The default behavior will recommended formatting changes - printing them to the console only.

-This may be very long so is not recommended for CI flows.
+This may be _very long_ so is not good for CI flows.
 Especially since this prints the _whole_ file and not just the lines to change.
 Also you might want to run this on a file instead of a directory, to keep the output short.

 ```sh
 $ prettier main.js